 - Addressing the Model-Minority Myth.
 Summer 2021 Adelphean.
 Virginia Chang Kiraly, Omega Alpha—Alumnae Initiates

 - Celebrating Their Hispanic Heritage.
 October 2021 Blog.
 Valeria Lopez, Delta Eta—McNeese State; Victoria Soliz, Theta Eta—Drake; Pamela Rodriguez, Epsilon Omicron—Murray State

 Understanding Our History

-The summer issue of The Adelphean includes a report on a year’s worth of research into our exclusionary past.
+The summer 2020 issue of The Adelphean includes a report on a year’s worth of research into our exclusionary past.
 This was not written in reaction to recent events.
-Our commitment to transparency and owning our history goes back long before this summer.
+Our commitment to transparency and owning our history goes back long before summer of 2020.

 Part of the rollout of this report includes the development of tools and resources for our chapters, volunteers, and members to have at the ready to assist in understanding Alpha Delta Pi’s history, learning from it, and moving forward to ensure ADPi is an inclusive space for all members.